Video Transcript

 How to Find Lost Life Insurance for Someone Else

-Finding a life insurance policy purchased by another person who passed away can take a bit more research, especially if you don't have the policy information on hand.
-If you know which life insurance company they worked with, you can contact the company's claims department to file a death benefit claim by sending over the deceased's death certificate.
-If you need a copy of the policy, contact the company for their procedures on how to obtain one.
-Check the deceased's financial documents to find clues about their insurance company if unknown.
+Finding a life insurance policy purchased by someone who has passed away may take extra research, especially if you do not have the policy details.
+If you know which life insurance company they used, contact the company’s claims department to file a death benefit claim and provide a copy of the death certificate.
+If you need a copy of the policy, ask the company about the steps required to request it.
+If the insurer is unknown, review the deceased’s financial records for clues.

-Check for premium invoices, other letters from insurance companies or even past bank statements which may have evidence of payments for life insurance.
-If you have their tax returns, you could also see if they received any income from a permanent life insurance policy's cash value.
+Look for premium invoices, letters from insurance companies, or bank statements that show payments for coverage.
+If you have access to tax returns, check whether they reported income tied to a permanent life insurance policy's cash value.

-Additionally, you could contact the deceased's former employer to see if they had any work life insurance.
-If the individual worked with a financial advisor, accountant or other financial professional, you can also reach out to them to see if they know of anything or have any advice around how to find lost life insurance for their former client.
+You can also contact the deceased’s former employer to ask about any work life insurance.
+If they worked with a financial advisor, accountant, or other professional, reach out to see if they have information or can guide you on how to continue your search.

 Resources That Can Help

-The National Association of Insurance Commissioners provides a lost life insurance policy locator tool that searches for existing policies under the deceased's name.2 Your state's insurance commissioner's office could also have something similar.
+The National Association of Insurance Commissioners provides a Lost Life Insurance Policy Locator tool that searches for existing policies under the deceased’s name.2 Your state’s insurance commissioner’s office may also offer a similar tool.

-The Medical Information Bureau (MIB) offers a search tool to find whether the deceased applied for any policies in the past.3 However, this database just shows applications, not actual coverage.
-It's possible the deceased applied and never took out a policy, but this information lets you know which insurance companies to contact.
+The Medical Information Bureau (MIB) offers a search tool that can show whether the deceased applied for any policies in the past.3 However, this database only shows applications, not active coverage.
+It is possible the deceased applied and never started a policy, but this information can help you identify which insurance companies to contact.

 Tip

-If it's been several months or years since the deceased passed away, the insurer may have already tried finding a beneficiary to issue the death benefit to, and if they were unable to find anyone, they could have sent the money to a state government unclaimed money fund.
+If it’s been months or years since the person passed away, the insurer may have tried to find a beneficiary and, if unsuccessful, sent the money to a state unclaimed funds program.

-The National Association of Unclaimed Property Administrators website and MissingMoney.com are two effective ways to search through state records of unclaimed property.4,5
+The National Association of Unclaimed Property Administrators website and MissingMoney.com are two ways to search state records for unclaimed property.4,5

 The Bottom Line

-As you can see, it takes a lot more work to find a lost policy after the insurance policyholder passes away.
-That's why if you or your loved ones have life insurance, it's wise to ensure you all know the key policy details as well as where to find the contracts.
+As you can see, it can take much more effort to find a lost policy after the policyholder passes away.
+That is why, if you or your loved ones have life insurance, it helps to make sure everyone knows the key policy details and where to find the contracts.

 Sources